-If you’re living abroad, a pension transfer into a QROPS can help to reduce the impact of fluctuations in currency exchanges rates.
+If you’re living abroad, pension transfers into a QROPS can help to reduce the impact of fluctuations in currency exchanges rates.

-This is because the scheme can pay out in the currency of your new country of residence, rather than in British sterling as a UK pension scheme would.
+This is because the scheme can pay out in the currency of your new country of residence, rather than in British sterling as a pension scheme in the UK would.

 As a result, using a QROPS while in another country can ensure more stability to your income.

 As overseas pension schemes fall outside of UK tax regulations, this means they are generally free from UK Inheritance Tax (IHT).

 Typically, UK pensions fall outside the value of your estate anyway, and so are also typically free from IHT.
 But there may be circumstances where you have to pay a tax bill.

 Meanwhile, transferring your pension savings to a QROPS entirely eliminates the possibility of having to pay UK IHT.

 Bear in mind that your beneficiaries may have to pay IHT in your country of residence depending on your circumstances.